Amplitude, Inc.: Company growth

 Amplitude benefited from the increasing trend of businesses moving toward digital services during the COVID-19 pandemic, including prominent customers Ford Motor Co., Burger King and Gap Inc. At the time of IPO, they reported $72 million in revenue for the first half of 2021, a year over year increase of 56%.
-After going public, the company has stated that they now have 490 employees across the US, Europe and Asia, and they count 26 of the Fortune 100 as customers.
+The company has stated that they now have more than 700 employees across the US, Europe and Asia, and they count 26 of the Fortune 100 as customers.

 Products

-The company's analytics products include Amplitude Analytics, Amplitude Recommend, and Amplitude Experiment, which the company collectively refers to as a Digital Optimization System for businesses.
+The company's analytics products include Amplitude Analytics, Amplitude Activation, Amplitude Experiment, Amplitude Session Replay and Amplitude Guides and Surveys, which the company collectively refers to as a Digital Analytics Platform for businesses.

 Their first product, Amplitude Analytics, was designed to help software product developers better understand behavior of their users.
 It has been called the "Moneyball" for product development due to its focus on providing product developers with greater statistical understanding of user behavior.
 Their additional products also enable product developers to more easily test experimental product changes, and more easily create personalized experiences and in-product recommendations.